Tri County Community College Logo

 Return of Federal Title IV/State Funds Due to Withdrawal

-Students receiving Federal Title IV Funds (Pell Grant, FSEOG, etc.) who officially withdraw or are administratively withdrawn from ALL of their classes prior to the 60% point of the semester and/or students receiving State Funds (NCCCG, NCELS, etc.) who officially withdraw or are administratively withdrawn from ALL of their classes prior to the 35% point of the semester will be required to return all or a portion of their Federal Title IV/State funding.
+Students receiving Federal Title IV Funds (Pell Grant, FSEOG, etc.) who officially withdraw or are administratively withdrawn from ALL of their classes prior to the 60% point of the semester and/or students receiving State Funds who officially withdraw or are administratively withdrawn from ALL of their classes prior to the 35% point of the semester will be required to return a portion of their Federal Title IV/State funding.

 The amount a student must return will be determined by the percentage of the semester or payment period that the student did not complete.
 For example, if a student only completes 30% of the semester, he or she has earned 30% of the Federal Title IV/State funding and must return a calculated amount of the unearned 70% to the Federal Title IV/State program(s).
 A student’s completion percentage is determined by: